Asian shares rise to three-month highs, dollar waits for Fed

 "It feels like the calm before a potential storm, where the event risk heats up with political twists and turns, key economic data and central bank meetings," said Chris Weston, Sydney-based strategist at Pepperstone.

 Oil prices eased after strong gains last week.
+[O/R]

 U.S. crude slipped 7 cents to $56.59 a barrel, while Brent edged down 5 cents to $61.97.